 What is a Computerized Maintenance Management System (CMMS)?

 The best CMMS solutions also have strong, built-in analytic components.
-A good CMMS like eMaint can even analyze condition monitoring data and alert maintenance teams when an asset develops a new fault.
+A quality CMMS like eMaint can even analyze condition monitoring data and alert maintenance teams when an asset develops a new fault.
 CMMS software plays a crucial role in asset lifecycle management and can drive data-backed decision-making about maintenance needs.

 Beyond that, CMMS software can track inventory and spare parts across multiple worksites, monitor spending and labor hours, and help standardize maintenance workflows.
 For businesses that face quality or safety regulations, a CMMS makes it easy to pass audits and achieve ongoing compliance.